Year of birth: 2001

 2. What made you choose piano as your instrument?
 Does someone else in your family play an instrument?

-My sister plays the piano and I listened to piano music at a young age and liked it very much.
-I also like to play the clarinet.
+My sister plays the piano and my grandfather was a conductor, so I naturally listened to classical music at a young age, and was heavily inspired by it.

 3. What does playing piano mean to you?